KayasthaSahil/book-recommender/README.md

 ```

 ## Conclusion
-This book recommendation system successfully implements both popularity-based and collaborative filtering approaches to provide users with relevant book recommendations.
+LiteraryLens successfully implements both popularity-based and collaborative filtering approaches to provide users with relevant book recommendations.
 The hybrid approach ensures that users receive both trending books and personalized suggestions based on their interests.
 The system's modular architecture allows for easy maintenance and future enhancements.

 ## Future Enhancements
 1. Implement content-based filtering